-Recently I have been to Bangkok again because I was traveling to Cambodia via Thailand.
-I got 3 days in Bangkok and I decided to make full use of my time in the city.
+Since I have limited time in Bangkok because I was traveling to Cambodia.
+I tried to make best use these 3 days in Bangkok and utilize these to fully explore the city.
 There is so much written about Bangkok, some people say they love it and some say they hate it.
 I feel Bangkok has a different character and there is something for everyone.
-Though it is full of tourists from all over the world there is local feel.
+Though it is full of tourists from all over the world still the local culture is very strong.

 The first thing I did after immigration that I withdrew some Thai bhats from ATM and bought a SIM card from “true” mobile’s counter at the airport.
 They gave free wifi data with a sim card.

-I recommend following things to do in Bangkok in 3 days, as per below day wise itinerary –
+I recommend following things to do in Bangkok in my 3 days of the itinerary.

 Day 1 (Temple Hopping)